yiisoft/yii2/framework/UPGRADE-22.md

 literals reflect as `null`.
 Review strict type checks, schema snapshots, and code that calls `ActiveRecord::loadDefaultValues()` for models containing these columns.
 Identity defaults remain `null`.

+On SQLite, expression-based column defaults reported by `PRAGMA table_info` — operator expressions, function calls, `CURRENT_DATE`, `CURRENT_TIME`, and `CURRENT_TIMESTAMP` — now expose an executable `yii\db\Expression` through `ColumnSchema::$defaultValue`.
+SQLite BLOB literals and hexadecimal integer literals are also exposed as expressions because their values are only preserved when parsed as SQL.
+Previously Yii2 mangled `integer DEFAULT (1 + 2)` to `1`, `integer DEFAULT 0x10` to `0`, and reflected function calls and BLOB literals as plain strings.
+Quoted, decimal, boolean, and SQLite bareword defaults remain PHP values.
+Review strict type checks, schema snapshots, and code that calls `ActiveRecord::loadDefaultValues()` for models containing these columns.

 ## Removed platform support

 ### HHVM